-During FY 2021-22, CHE will sponsor three grant programs on a three-year term.
-The award amount will be up to \$130,000 per fiscal year and may be extended based on the evaluation finding; impact on improvement of teacher quality, teacher retention/recruitment; possibilities of replication of the practices; and funding availability.
-Upon completion of the program each year, an evaluation with financial report is required to be submitted to the Commission for review.
+During FY2023-24, CHE will sponsor two grant programs on a three-year term.
+The award amount will be up to \$115,000 per fiscal year and may be extended after the grant term based on the evaluation finding; impact on improvement of teacher quality, student learning outcomes, teacher retention/recruitment; possibilities of replication of the practices; and funding availability.
+Upon completion of the program each year, the annual expenditures are required to be submitted to the Commission for review.